zuvaai/zdai-java/README.md

 ## HTTP Library

-The client currently uses [java.net.http](https://openjdk.java.net/groups/net/httpclient/intro.html), introduced in JDK 11.
+The client currently uses [OkHttp](https://square.github.io/okhttp/), which is compatible with Java 8+.
 This dependency is isolated to `ai.zuva.http`, which can be rewritten to use your http library of choice.